 To her, their risk was minimal – the loan to value was under 40%, she had never missed any payments, and if the remortgage was successful, she could be a very large £500pm better off.

 All the above was of course correct, she did have a point, but clients don’t always appreciate that taking a property into possession is the last thing a lender wants or needs.
 Doing so reflects poorly on the numbers they are required to report each year.

 In the event of repossession, they have the considerable hassle of securing the property, ensuring it, marketing it, selling it, and paying the surplus of equity (if any) back to the previous owner.

 As such, if there is reasonable doubt, then an Underwriter has the discretion to decline an application, even if it is within their published lending criteria.

-Ada perhaps felt like she wanted to give up, but we went back to the drawing board to find a different lender.
-Sure enough, we found one and armed with the information we had from the previous lender.
-We were able to provide better supporting comments for the second roll of the dice, and luckily this time, it was successful.
+Armed with the information we had from the previous lender, we were able to provide better supporting comments for the second roll of the dice, and luckily this time, it was successful.

 Layla didn’t take this step lightly.
 She has now secured debt that was previously unsecured and may end up paying back more interest overall, depending on how quickly she can get the mortgage paid off.

 Fortunately for Layla, in the short term, this has worked out pretty well.
 She now has had the burden of debt relieved from her shoulders, her credit score has improved, and she can save a little each month.

 The savings we were able to help her make amounted to over 50% of her net take-home pay monthly and it has changed her life.